 German Beer Decorations

-No matter what time of year or what occasion you're using the Oktoberfest theme, we have plenty pf Oktoberfest party ideas to help your party stand out.
-We suggest an emphasis on beer decorations for a more universal theme party.
-We carry all sorts of beer themed decorations, like the Beer Hall sign, Beer Mug beads, a Beer Mug centerpiece, and even a Mini Oktoberfest Beer Mug Shot.
-That's everything from the tiny Beer Mug Fanci-Fetti confetti to the huge Beer Mug Wall Decal.
+No matter what time of year you're throwing a party with this theme, we have plenty of Oktoberfest party ideas to help your party stand out.
+We suggest plenty of beer decorations!
+We carry all sorts of beer decorations from small as the Beer Mug Fanci-Fetti to the large Beer Mug Wall Decal.

-An easy way to make all those beer decorations tie in with the Oktoberfest theme, add everybody's favorite beer snack to your decorations, the pretzel.
-We carry a Jumbo Whirl that features both dangling beer mugs and pretzels.
-Add a unique Ceiling Decoration with more dangling pretzels and beer steins.
-The Pretzel Cutouts look great anywhere, on the walls or hanging from the ceiling.
-We even carry removable pretzel stickers called the Pretzel Peel N Place.
+Jumbo Oktoberfest Whirl that features both dangling beer mugs and pretzels.
+Add a unique ceiling decoration with even more dangling pretzels and beer steins!
+The Pretzel Cutouts look great anywhere, including on the walls or hanging from the ceiling.
+We even carry removable pretzel stickers called Pretzel Peel N Place.
 There are even Oktoberfest Beads with Beer Keg Medallions that also feature pretzels and beer mugs.
-You could hand them out as a memorable party favor to all of your guests.
-If you prefer some a little more functional for your friends, the Oktoberfest Bottle Opener Beads are always useful.
-These Oktoberfest beer decorations and accessories are especially perfect for a bachelor party where beer is the central focus.
+You could even hand them out as a memorable party favor to all of your guests!
+If you prefer something a little more functional for your friends, the Oktoberfest Bottle Opener Beads are always useful.
+These Oktoberfest beer decorations and accessories are also perfect for a bachelor party where alcohol will be present.